 How do I do this?

-- Our Annual Performance Report is published online detailing our current performance and risk management.
-Hard-copies are available in our Libraries and receptions. - Council meetings, Cabinet and Scrutiny are public and you are welcome to attend.
-You can also view some meetings online through Denbighshire County Council Webcasts.
+- Our Annual Performance Report details our current performance and risk management - Council meetings, Cabinet and Scrutiny are public and you are welcome to attend.
+You can also view some meetings via the Denbighshire County Council webcasts.